jrs-coding-school/mysql-camp/index.md

 ## Introduction

-The first class will define how a database is organized using a relational model.
+In this course we will define how a database is organized using a relational model.
 We will discuss the advantages of a relational database management system (RDBMS).
 We will explain the basics behind using SQL to manipulate data.
 An overview of the various MySQL components will be provided including the MySQL server, SQL Workbench, and the mysql console application.
 We will learn about how to use a terminal application to connect to the MySQL database server and immediately begin creating databases, building tables, and working with data types.

 - MySQL is an open source SQL database management system, supported by Oracle.
 You can download it and use it for free.
 - A database contains structured data.
 The data is stored in separate tables.
 The data in one tables may have a formal relationship to some data in another table.